Battle of Brunei Town: Background

-in August 1845, Cochrane who previously arrived at Brunei in July, reappeared with a handful ships to release two Lascar seamen who were believed to be hidden there.
-Badruddin accused Yusof of being involved in the slave trade due to his close relations with a notable pirate leader Sharif Usman in Marudu Bay and the Sultanate of Sulu.
+In August 1845, Cochrane who previously arrived at Brunei in July, reappeared with a handful ships to release two Lascar seamen who were believed to be hidden there.
+Badruddin accused Yusof of being involved in the slave trade due to his close relations with a notable pirate leader Sharif Uthman in Marudu Bay and the Sultanate of Sulu.
 Denying the allegation, Yusof refused to attend a meeting with Cochrane.

-Yusof was a rogue noblemen, he was associated with Muhammad Alam who fought against Omar Ali Saifuddien II over control of the sultanate in the Bruneian Civil War of 1826.
+Yusof was a rogue noblemen, he was likely associated with Muhammad Alam who fought against Omar Ali Saifuddien II over control of the sultanate in the Bruneian Civil War of 1826.
 He was very unpopular as the villagers of Kampong Burong Pingai turned against him.
 He likely only supported Muhammad Alam due to the fact Muhammad Alam opposed Western influence.
-He likely married into the House of Osman.
+He, mostly probably married into the family of Uthman.
+And therefore an ally of Sharif Uthman.

 Battle

 Fighting started when Yusof fired a cannon shot at Cochrane's squadron from his house. fired on his house in retaliation, with Yusof fleeing.

 Two days after Cochrane and his steamers left, Yusof seized the hill behind his late house with 300 Kedayans, and commenced an attack on Brunei Town, with Badruddin defeating him with a force similar in manpower.

 He once commenced another attack, this time using sailors from Marudu which were defeated by Hashim.